loveakinlesi/js-randomize/README.md

 ## Overview
-randomz is a simple javascript utility to generate random values in your code.
+RandomZ is a simple javascript utility to generate random values in your code.

 ## Installation